yarkhinephyo/15-445-database-systems-notes/16 - Two-phase locking.md

 **Deadlock detection**

-Background thread that builds <u>waits-for graph</u> to keep track of what locks each transaction is waiting to acquire.
+Background thread that builds <ins>waits-for graph</ins> to keep track of what locks each transaction is waiting to acquire.

 When detected, a "victim" transaction is restarted or aborted (more common) to break the cycle.